EVerest/everest-core/README.md

 ISO 15118 library suite
 =======================

 Currently, this is a proof of concept library.
-Therefore it is located in the branch `dash-20-poc`.

 Integration of ISO 15118 development for EVerest is under heavy development currently.
 Many features are already implemented, many are still to follow.